Masmiseim36/nxpSDK/boards/frdmk66f/aws_examples/remote_control_enet/readme.txt

         static const char clientcredentialMQTT_BROKER_ENDPOINT[] = "abcdefgh123456.iot.us-west-2.amazonaws.com";
         #define clientcredentialIOT_THING_NAME "MyExample"

     In the next step you will get the "device certificate" and the "primary key".
-Each of the certificates needs to be opened in text editor and its content copied into the "aws_clientcredential_keys.h".
+The device certificate and private key needs to be opened in text editor and its content copied into the "aws_clientcredential_keys.h".
-    Or you can use the CertificateConfigurator.html (mcu-sdk-2.0\rtos\amazon-freertos\demos\common\devmode_key_provisioning\CertificateConfigurationTool) to generate the "aws_clientcredential_keys.h".
+    Or you can use the CertificateConfigurator.html (mcu-sdk-2.0\rtos\amazon-freertos\tools\certificate_configuration) to generate the "aws_clientcredential_keys.h".

     Example:
-        static const char clientcredentialCLIENT_CERTIFICATE_PEM[] = "Paste client certificate here.";
+        #define keyCLIENT_CERTIFICATE_PEM "Paste client certificate here."

         Needs to be changed to:

-        static const char clientcredentialCLIENT_CERTIFICATE_PEM[] =
+        #define keyCLIENT_CERTIFICATE_PEM "-----BEGIN CERTIFICATE-----\n"\
-            "-----BEGIN CERTIFICATE-----\n"
+        "MIIDWTCCAkGgAwIBAgIUfmv3zA+JULlMOxmz+upkAzhEkQ0wDQYJKoZIhvcNAQEL\n"\
-            "MIIDWTCCAkGgAwIBAgIUPwbiJBIJhO6eF498l1GZ8siO/K0wDQYJKoZIhvcNAQEL\n"
+        .
         .
         .
-            "KByzyTutxTeI9UKcIPFxK40s4qF50a40/6UFxrGueW+TzZ4iubWzP7eG+47r\n"
+        "mepuT3lKmD0jZupsQ9vLQOA09rMjVMd0YPmI9ozvvWqLpjVvNTKVhsf/3slM\n"\
-            "-----END CERTIFICATE-----\n";
+        "-----END CERTIFICATE-----\n"

     In the same way update the private key array.